levon003/levon003.github.io/_posts/2026-07-04-card-trick.md

 | 5         | 3rd            |
 | 6         | 5th            |

-Because the Josephus procedure always spares a specific card position in the stack, we just need to first do a number of cuts such that the comparison card ends up as the 1st card in the 4-card stack, the 3rd card in the 5-card stack, or the 5th card in the 6-card stack.
+Because the Josephus procedure always spares the same card position relative to the top of the stack, we just need to first do a number of cuts such that the comparison card ends up as the 1st card in the 4-card stack, the 3rd card in the 5-card stack, or the 5th card in the 6-card stack.
 As we've already seen, this is exactly what 7 total cuts accomplishes.

 - In the 6-card stack, 7 cuts is equivalent to 1 cut, moving the comparison card from the bottom to the 5th position.